alined908/phoodi/README.md

 - [ ] Render local restaurraunts on category

 ## Todo Meetup
-- [ ] Give restauraunt preview
+- [ ] Remove people from meetup
-- [ ] Remove people, admin functionality for meetup member
+- [ ] Admin functionality for meetup member
+- [ ] Show icon if used ban/is user/admin
 - [ ] Disable actions if event is in the past
 - [ ] Integrate the meetup notifications with the chat